SciCompKL/CoDiPack/documentation/TutorialA1.md

   \end{aligned}
 \f]
 Usually the call of a library routine to LAPACK is encapsulated in a function call.
-For our example we assume that the function is defined as
+For our example we assume that this function is defined as
 ~~~~{.cpp}
     template<typename Real>
     void solve2(const Real* A, const Real* b, const Real* x) {